 Brayden’s Supervised Parenting Time is founded on the evidence-based Nurturing Parenting Program for the treatment and prevention of child abuse and neglect and for the development and promotion of empathic, compassionate individual, families and communities, by Stephen J. Bavolek, PhD Denver, Colorado.

 Brayden is in a unique position to support families gain better parenting skills.
-Because Brayden Supervisors are already involved in the parent’s access with the child(ren), we are able to continue to support the bond to positive parenting practices and deal with the concerns that have required the parent to be supervised with their child(ren).
+Because Brayden Supervisors are already involved in the parent’s time with the child(ren), we are able to continue to support the bond to positive parenting practices and deal with the concerns that have required the parent to be supervised with their child(ren).

 Brayden’s Nurturing Parenting program is based on psycho-educational and cognitive behaviour approaches to learning: